onierstrasz/FAQ/vlcFAQ.md

 # VLC FAQ

+## Q How do I frame forward or backward?

+See Hot Keys.
+E = frame forward

 ## Q How do I control VLC from the iPhone?

 The Remote 4 VLC app seems to be broken (https://vlcmobileremote.com).